'Historic' snow blankets parts of Midwest, disrupts travel - WTMJ

 OMAHA, Neb.
 (AP) — A major winter storm blanketed parts of the middle of the country with snow that was forecast into late Tuesday in some areas, disrupting traffic and closing some coronavirus testing sites.

-The National Weather Service said at least 4 inches (10 centimeters) of snow is expected across most of an area stretching from central Kansas northeast to Chicago and southern Michigan.
-Parts of southeast Nebraska and western Iowa could get more than three times that much by Tuesday morning.
+The National Weather Service said at least 4 inches (10 centimeters) of snow was expected across most of an area stretching from central Kansas northeast to Chicago and southern Michigan.
+Parts of southeast Nebraska and western Iowa got more than three times that much by Tuesday morning.

-More than 10 inches (25 centimeters) of snow had already fallen in parts of eastern Nebraska by Monday evening, leading to early closures of several coronavirus testing sites in the state as well as Iowa.
-National Weather Service meteorologist Taylor Nicolaisen said 10 to 15 inches (25 to 38 centimeters) of snow was likely between York, Nebraska, and Des Moines, Iowa, and that it has been at least 15 years since that area received more than a foot of snow in a single storm.
+There were early closures of several coronavirus testing sites on Monday in Nebraska and Iowa, and both states saw more than a foot (30.5 centimeters) of snow in places by Tuesday morning.
+Nicolaisen said up to 15 inches (38 centimeters) was likely between York, Nebraska, and Des Moines, Iowa, and that it has been at least 15 years since that area received more than a foot of snow in a single storm.

-The weather service forecast the snowfall that began around sunset Monday in northern Illinois was expected to get heavier overnight, with about 3 to 6 inches possible by early Tuesday.
-Meteorologist Bett Borchardt forecast snowfall up to 8 inches (20.32 centimeters) or more before it ends Tuesday evening.
+In northern Illinois, snowfall began around sunset Monday and by early Tuesday more than 3 inches (7.6 centimeters) was reported in places.
+Meteorologist Bett Borchardt forecast snowfall up to 8 inches (20.3 centimeters) or more before it ends Tuesday evening.

 Roughly 250 semi trucks waited out the storm at the Petro truck stop alongside Interstate 80 in York, Nebraska.
 Manager Rachael Adamson said she could see knee-high drifts and that sidewalks needed to be shoveled every half hour.